-How to look after your skin Guys
+How to look after your skin gentlemen

 I find that men feel like they don’t need to care for their skin the same way women do and I understand that men and women have different needs for their skin.
 But this doesn’t mean that men should neglect their skin and I would push men to have a skincare regimen to keep their skin healthy.
 So here are a few tips to get you guys started:

-1. Wet your skin with warm water which will open up your pores and help your cleanser to give your skin a deeper clean.
+1. Wet your skin with warm water which will open up your pores and help your cleanser give your skin a deeper clean.
 Make sure that water is warm as cold water will close up the pores so you won’t be able to clean them out and if the water is too hot – that will sensitise your skin, break up the capillaries – causing broken veins!

-Note: if you feel your skin is tight or itching after washing, then you are Using the wrong cleanser.
+Note: if you feel your skin is tight or itching after washing, then you are using the wrong cleanser!

 If you have an oily skin, prone to blackheads or have acne, then look for a Cleanser with salicylic acid or glycolic acid.
-These ingredients will give your Skin a deeper cleanse, help slough off dead skin cells, clean out the pores and help prevent blackheads and acne.
+These ingredients will give your skin a deeper cleanse, help slough off dead skin cells, clean out the pores and help prevent blackheads and acne.
 Also, if this is your type of skin then I do advocate the use of a face flannel with your cleanser.
 Apply warm water to your face and neck, massage in a desert spoon of cleanser and then wipe off with a face flannel pre rinsed out in lukewarm water.
 The flannel is going to pull of more dead skin cells making your skin feel smoother and look clearer.

 3. Exfoliate a couple of times a week.
 If your skin is oily or you sweat profusely, you might want to use a gentle skin scrub as a daily cleanser and use your normal cleanser in the evenings.
 When choosing a scrub, look for one with natural exfoliating beads such as amber or jojoba seeds.
 Exfoliating will strip away dead skin and dirt, revealing lovely new healthier, smoother skin.

 4. Rinse skin with lukewarm water and gently pat dry with a towel.
-No rubbing the towel as this will irritate you skin.
+No rubbing with the towel as this will irritate you skin.

 5. Moisturise.
 Remember washing your face actually strips it of its own natural oils that protect your skin.
 You must apply moisturiser after every wash.
 For dry skin use a moisturiser containing hyaluronic acid.
 If after applying it, the skin feels tight – then apply another thin layer.
-If you have oily skin, then apply a thin layer of moisturiser.
+If you have oily skin, then only apply a thin layer of moisturiser.